-Each location that we include as part of our programs is subject to a rigorous selection process that includes evaluation of:
+Each location that we run programs in is subject to a rigorous selection process that includes evaluation of:

 Conclusions about each aspect are a summation of our research into recommendations from national government departments (e.g. U.S. Department of State), independent online resources (e.g. Nomadlist.com), our support networks (e.g. local suppliers and agents), and our own personal travel in the region.

-All of the host countries of our currently available programs are ranked safer than the United States by the Global Peace index.
+All but one of the host countries of our currently available programs are ranked safer than the United States by the Global Peace index.

 As with our location selection, our accommodations go through a thorough vetting process.
 We consider: